jewel/clearskies/protocol/core.md

 handshake.
 The server is the computer that received the connection, but isn't necessarily the computer where the share was originally created.

-The handshake negotiates a protocol version as well as optional features, such as compression.
-When a connection is opened, the server sends a "greeting" that lists all of the protocol versions it supports, as well as an optional feature list.
+The handshake negotiates a protocol version as well as optional extensions, such as compression.
+When a connection is opened, the server sends a "greeting" that lists all of the protocol versions it supports, as well as an optional extension list.
 The protocol version is an integer.
-The features are strings.
+The extensions are strings.

 The current protocol version is 1.
 Future improvements to version 1 will be done in a backwards compatible way.
 Version 2 will not be compatible with version 1.

-Officially supported features will be documented here.
-Unofficial features should start with a period and then a unique prefix (similar to Java).
+Officially supported extensions will be documented in the same directory as this spec.
+Unofficial extensions should start with a period and then a unique prefix (similar to Java).
 Unofficial messages should prefix the "type" key with its unique prefix.

 What follows is an example greeting (newlines have been added for legibility, but they would not be legal to send over the wire):